Sockerjam/GalacticAssault/README.md

 `brew install glm`

 ## Compile the Project
-Run the following command in your project's root directory:
+Run the following command in the project's directory **GalacticAssault/2DGameEngine**:

 `make`